Updated: Mar 14

 About National Tartan Day

 Did you know that it is also the 700th anniversary of when the Declaration of Arbroath was signed in 1320?
-A letter declaring Scottish Independence from English rule and naming Robert the Bruce as lawful King of Scotland.
+A letter declaring Scottish Independence from English rule and naming Robert the Bruce as the lawful King of Scotland.

 The document is said to have inspired the American Declaration of Independence, of which two signers were Scottish-born and half were of Scottish ancestry.

-In 1998, the U.S. Senate declared April 6th to be National Tartan Day in recognition of contributions made by Scottish-Americans to the United States.
+In 1998, the U.S. Senate declared April 6th to be National Tartan Day in recognition of contributions made by Scottish Americans to the United States.
 Local celebrations are often held on the Saturday leading up to National Tartan Day — the largest is an annual parade in New York City which was called off in early March this year.
 In 2019 Sir Billy Connelly led the New York Parade as Grand Marshall.
 Over 30,000 people lined the streets to watch the pipe bands performances, ceilidhs, attend workshops and of course parties.

 About Scottish Tartan

-Scottish Tartan once illegal to wear was outlawed in 1746, banned by Act of Parliament following the defeat of the Jacobites at the Battle of Culloden in April 1746.
+Scottish Tartan once illegal to wear was outlawed in 1746, and banned by an Act of Parliament following the defeat of the Jacobites at the Battle of Culloden in April 1746.
 It was thought that if it was banned it would stop the Scottish Clans.
 That was until 1782 when the ban was lifted and became the national dress for Scotland.
-In the 19th century when Queen Victoria and other Royal Family members son had it accepted as proper dress once more.
+In the 19th century when Queen Victoria and other Royal Family members sons had it accepted as a proper dress once more.
 Originally made of pure wool but today made from other materials.
 It's made with alternating bands of coloured (pre-dyed) threads woven as both warp and weft at right angles to each other.
 The weft is woven in a simple twill, two over—two under the warp, advancing one thread at each pass.